The Generals of the Yang Family: Basic story

-Finally reinstated, Yang Yanzhao accidentally noticed that his 5th brother was a monk at Mount Wutai.
-Having given his soul to the Buddha in despair after the fighting at Golden Beach, the 5th brother now refused to participate in the Song army or return home, but he proved that blood is thicker than water by helping his brother at a critical time and killing the enemy.
-Meanwhile, their sister - Yang Ye's 8th child - learned that her father's remains and golden sabre were kept by the Liao in Haotian Pagoda so she went across the border by herself in an attempt to retrieve the items.
-She was arrested but escaped with help from someone who turned out to be her 4th brother, now under the false identity "Mu Yi" and had married a Liao princess.
+Finally reinstated, Yang Yanzhao accidentally learned that his fifth brother had survived the events at Golden Beach and was a monk at Mount Wutai.
+Having given his soul to the Buddha in despair after the fighting at Golden Beach, the fifth brother now refused to participate in the Song army or return home, but he proved that blood is thicker than water by helping his brother at a critical time and killing the enemy.
+Meanwhile, their sister – Yang Ye's eighth child – learned that her father's remains and golden sabre were kept by the Liao in Haotian Pagoda so she went across the border by herself in an attempt to retrieve the items.
+She was arrested but escaped with help from someone who turned out to be her fourth brother, now under the false identity "Mu Yi" and had married a Liao princess.

 When Yang Zongbao, the son of Yang Yanzhao and Princess Chai, travelled to the Muke Fort in search of the Dragon Subduing Wood, which would help in breaking Liao army's Heaven Gate Formation, he met Mu Guiying, who married him after capturing him.
 Mu Guiying would prove instrumental in breaking the Heaven Gate Formation with the rest of the Yangs.

 Around that time, Western Xia invaded Song, and Yang Zongbao was killed in action.
 When Yang Yanzhao died, there were few males left in the Yang family; so, the twelve women in the family participated in the campaign against Western Xia.
 The female generals of the Yang family proved that they were not inferior to their male counterparts.